hayleygayfer/COMP2511-Lab04/README.md

 Each player takes their turn by moving a single piece diagonally forwards (towards the opponent) to the next dark square.

 If there is a piece diagonally adjacent to one of your checkers you can 'jump' over that piece to the empty square on the other side.
+You can only jump over enemy pieces.
   - If there isn't an empty square (i.e. 2 of red's pieces are placed diagonally adjacent) then you can't jump over both of them at the same time, capturing the piece
   - However, you can perform multiple jumps in a single turn given that there is an empty space between each piece.